hasinhayder/hydra/README.md

 ### Test Protected Routes

-If you have already created a user then you need his accessToken first, or you can use the admin user or you can simply create a new user and then login and note his/her bearer token.
+If you have already created a user, you need his accessToken first.
+You can use the admin user or create a new user and then log in and note their bearer token.
 To create or authenticate a user, check the documentation in the beginning.

-To create a new user you can place a curl request or use tools like Postman, Insomnia or HTTPie.
+To create a new user, you can place a curl request or use tools like Postman, Insomnia or HTTPie.
 Here is a quick example using curl.

 ```shell
 curl --request POST \